zulip/zulip/docs/production/upload-backends.md

 The file-uploads bucket should not be world-readable.
 See the [documentation on the Zulip security model](security-model.html) for details on the security model for uploaded files.

+## Migrating from local uploads to Amazon S3 backend

+As you scale your server you might want to migrate the uploads from your local backend to Amazon S3.
+Follow the instructions step by step to do the migration.

+1. First, [setup the S3 backend](#s3-backend-configuration) in the settings
+    (all the auth stuff), but leave `LOCAL_UPLOADS_DIR` set.
+2. Run `./manage.py transfer_uploads_to_s3`.
+This will start uploading
+    files from the local uploads directory to Amazon S3.
+This command by default runs on 6 parallel processes.
+You can control the number of process using the `--processes` option.
+3. Now, turn off `LOCAL_UPLOADS_DIR`, and restart your server (continuing the last few steps of the S3 backend setup).